top of page

 International law

-His participation in the work of the ICJ-AS since 2021 has been a catalyst for the reawakening of his interest in crime and international criminal law.
+His participation in the work of the International Commission of Jurists since 2021 has been a catalyst for the reawakening of his interest in international law and human rights.

 Notable cases